 Home automation is new territory, and there’s a lot of ground to cover.
-There are some lingering questions about which technologies to choose for the long term, especially if you’re just starting on these upgrades.
-You can spend a lot of money and time experimenting, or you can start with this guide.
+There are lingering questions about which technologies to choose for the long term, especially if you’re starting these upgrades.
+You can spend a lot of money and time experimenting or starting with this guide.

 One of the first major decisions to make is where and how to wire the internet in your home.
+Wi-Fi can offer powerful signals with wide bandwidths, but it may not have stable uptime in a home with many hallways that twist, turn, and bend into smaller rooms and spaces.
 High definition video, gaming, and computing function are best on a line coming directly from the wall.
-Wi-Fi can offer powerful signals with wide bandwidths, but it may not have stable uptime in a home that has a lot of hallways that twist, turn and bend into smaller rooms and spaces.

-Protocols are where a home automation specialist earns his or her pay because all of these devices have to “talk” with one another to provide real value.
+Protocols are where a home automation specialist earns their pay because all of these devices have to “talk” with one another to provide real value.

 If you’re starting from scratch, Z-Wave is a decent solution.
-There are many products available that use this protocol, and its lower frequency doesn’t conflict with other network traffic.
+Many products use this protocol, and its lower frequency doesn’t conflict with other network traffic.
 Wi-Fi and Bluetooth connectivity offers familiar solutions in homes equipped with the right infrastructure.
 However, adding devices to the crowded frequency will ultimately hurt their performance.

-Bluetooth offers some excellent applications around the home where remote access is unnecessary, such as management of your home’s energy levels.
+Bluetooth offers some excellent applications around the home where remote access is unnecessary, such as managing your home’s energy levels.
 You could then use Z-Wave to monitor lighting or security systems remotely.

 Which features are most important in your home?
 Many attractive possibilities are not very practical for your current lifestyle.
 How do you make these tough choices?